 What is ReMag Magnesium?

-Other forms of magnesium supplements such as magnesium glycinate tablets or liquid magnesium chloride typically only have 100mg of elemental magnesium per serving and the absorption levels are nowhere near 100%.
+Other forms of magnesium supplements such as magnesium glycinate tablets or liquid magnesium chloride typically only have 100mg of elemental magnesium per serving and the absorption levels are no where near that of ReMag.

 What makes ReMag different from other magnesium supplements?

-The primary thing that makes ReMag so unique the magnesium ions are stabilized through a simple process.
+According to the company behind ReMag, what makes it so unique is that the magnesium ions are stabilized through a “simple process.”
 I could go all geeky on you here but I won’t, mainly because it makes my head spin.
 Here is a link that provides information on how ReMag is made.
 If you’re really into science stuff like ions, atoms, and electrical charges you’ll enjoy it.

 If you read that article, you’ll see that ReMag is made of “ionic monoatomic minerals” of “picometer size.”
 And because of that, the article says: